Dina-Ka/FYYUR_Project/README.md

 pip install Flask
 pip install Flask-Migrate
 ```
+or you can run all dependencies using  pip install -r requirements.txt

 > **Note** - If we do not mention the specific version of a package, then the default latest stable package will be installed.

 ### 2. Frontend Dependencies